sergeybok/BaseBot/README.md

 ### The demo app (Vanilla ChatGPT)

-This is an example of a `demo_app.py` file that is found in this repo that simply creates an interface between the app, your server, and OpenAI's ChatGPT API. *Warning:* this requires an API key from [OpenAI, see their docs for reference](https://platform.openai.com/docs/api-reference/authentication).
+This is an example of a `demo_chatgpt.py` file that is found in this repo (in /scripts) that simply creates an interface between the app, your server, and OpenAI's ChatGPT API. *Warning:* this requires an API key from [OpenAI, see their docs for reference](https://platform.openai.com/docs/api-reference/authentication).
 You can obviously sub in any other LLM (or any other piece of technology e.g. stable diffusion) whether it's run locally or also an API reference.

 ``` python
 from basebot import BaseBotWithLocalDb, BaseBot